Bader-Research/TriangleCentrality-in-GraphBLAS/README.md

 # TriangleCentrality-in-GraphBLAS

-Repo for the 'The GraphBLAS implementation of Triangle Centrality' in HPEC-2021
+An implemenation of Triangle Centrality in GraphBLAS, descripted in this paper:

+"A GraphBLAS implementation of Triangle Centrality," Fuhuan Li and David Bader, *The 25th Annual IEEE High Performance Extreme Computing Conference* (HPEC), Virtual, September 20-24, 2021.